vijaymohanboddu/forecast-based-anomaly-detection/README.md

 One concise senior-leadership takeaway.

-The prompt explicitly instructs the model to use only supplied evidence and distinguish observed facts from hypotheses.
+The prompt instructs the model to use only supplied evidence, avoid unsupported figures, and distinguish observed facts from hypotheses.

 Gemini responses are cached to reduce repeated API calls for the same anomaly.